t0mmili/dc-themer/README.md

 ## :clipboard: Prerequisites
 There are no special requirements to my knowledge.

+> **NOTE**
-For the time being DC Themer is released as Windows binary, but feel free to pull the source code and run/compile on other machines.
+> For the time being DC Themer is released as Windows binary, and is compatible with Windows OS only.

-## :rocket: Quick start (Windows)
+## :rocket: Quick start
 1. Download [DC Themer latest version](https://github.com/t0mmili/dc-themer/releases/latest).
 2. Download [themes]((https://github.com/t0mmili/dc-themes)) from my other GitHub repo.
 3. Put **schemes** folder next to **dc-themer.exe**.